mohil96/Computer_vision/src/hw2/README.md

-# CSE 576 Homework 2 #
+# Task 2 #

-Welcome, it's time for homework 2!
+Welcome, it's time for task 2!
 This one may be a little harder than the last one so remember to start early!
 In order to make grading easier, please only edit the files we mention to submit.
 You will submit the `src/hw2/modify_image.c` file on Canvas.

 Run the following commands from inside your `Homework` folder:
 ```